Spectra and elliptic flow of light hadrons in an expanding fire-cylinder model for the RHIC Beam Energy Scan: Results and Discussion

+Similarly, using the chemical freeze-out analysis of the STAR collaboration, one can obtain the system volume at chemical freeze-out~\cite{STAR:2017sal} (see appendix~\ref{volcal}).
+These chemical freeze-out volumes, based on STAR collaboration data (chemical freeze-out potential $\mu_{\rm ch}$ and temperature $T_{\rm ch}$) and kinetic freeze-out volumes, based on this fire-cylinder model, are denoted by triangle and circle points, respectively, in Fig.~\ref{fig:volume evolution}.
+Along with the graphical representation, those chemical and kinetic freeze-out volumes and times are tabulated in Table~\ref{tab:volume data}.

+Observation of $V_{\rm ch}(t_{\rm ch})<V_{\rm kin}(t_{f})$ and $t_{\rm ch}<t_{f}$ can be considered as a good consistency check of the hadronic phase evolution of the present model.
 Another consistency check for the model is provided by obtaining the rapidity spectrum and comparing it with the experimental mid-rapidity yield~\cite{STAR:2017sal} $\left(\frac{dN}{dy_{p}}\right)_{y_{p}=0}$.
 Rapidity distribution in low energy HICs remains Gaussian~\cite{Harabasz:2020sei}, we also observe a similar behavior in Fig.~\ref{fig:pion spetra rapidity dependance}.